 HubSpot's website is worth studying because of how it handles complexity.
 The product does dozens of things for dozens of types of businesses.
 Most companies in that position either try to explain everything (and confuse everyone) or say nothing useful (and convert nobody).
 HubSpot solves this by organising its homepage around what the customer is trying to grow, not what the product does.
 It leads with the outcome, then shows the tools underneath.

 Figma is worth studying for a different reason.
 It started as a design tool but built its website around collaboration.
-"Design together" became a clearer story than "design software in the browser."
+"Design together" became a clearer story than "design software in the browser".
 That one pivot in messaging helped Figma become the default tool for product teams globally.

 Positioning means how you describe your product relative to what your buyer already understands and cares about.
 It is not what your product does.
 It is the angle you choose to explain it from.
-Linear does not position itself as "another project management tool".
-It positions itself as the tool for teams who are fed up with slow, bloated software.

 .jpg)